 AWS S3 is also the safer choice if your company already has AWS governance, billing, IAM, and monitoring in place.
 In that case, the additional complexity may already be managed by your platform team.

-Choose AWS S3 when your question is: Can this storage layer plug deeply into our existing AWS architecture?
+Can this storage layer plug deeply into our existing AWS architecture?

 Migration Considerations